-If you’re looking for a new bank in Virginia, you’ll be glad to know that there are several high-quality options available.
+If you’re looking for a new bank in Virginia, you’ll be glad to know several high-quality options are available.

-Whether you’re looking for an account with no fees, a high APY, or anything in between, you’re likely to find a bank that ticks all the boxes.
+Whether you’re looking for an account with no fees, a high APY, or anything in between, you’ll likely find a bank that ticks all the boxes.

 In our best banks in Virginia review, we’ll look at the best banks available in VA, highlighting everything you need to know to make the best possible decision.